Retroshare: Anonymity

 The friend-to-friend structure of the Retroshare network makes it difficult to intrude and hardly possible to monitor from an external point of view.
 The degree of anonymity may be improved further by deactivating the DHT and IP/certificate exchange services, making the Retroshare network a real dark net.

 Friends of friends may not connect directly with each other; however, a user may enable the anonymous sharing of files with friends of friends.
 Search, access, and both upload and download of these files are made by "routing" through a series of friends.
 This means that communication between the source of data (the up-loader) and the destination of the data (the down-loader) is indirect through mutual friends.
 Although the intermediary friends cannot determine the original source or ultimate destination, they can see their very next links in the communication chain (their friends).
 Since the data stream is encrypted, only the original source and ultimate destination are able to see what data is transferred.

 Caveats

-It is important to remember that while Retroshare's encryption makes it virtually impossible for an ISP or another external observer to know what one is downloading or uploading, this limitation does not apply to members of the user's Retroshare circle of trust; adding untrusted people to it may be a potential risk.
+While Retroshare's encryption makes it virtually impossible for an ISP or another external observer to know what one is downloading or uploading, this limitation does not apply to members of the user's Retroshare circle of trust; adding untrusted people to it may be a potential risk.

 In 2012, a German Court granted an injunction against a user of Retroshare for sharing copyrighted music files.
 Retroshare derives its security from the fact that all transfers should go through “trusted friends” whom users add.
 In this case, the defendant added the anti-piracy monitoring company as a friend, which allowed him to be traced through aggregation of bad Opsec.